Omnichannel Listening Management

 - AI Assisted Text Analytics (for analyzing XM Discover data)

-- AI Text Analytics (for analyzing Qualtrics Platform data)
+- Automated Text Analytics (for analyzing Qualtrics Platform data)

 - Extension permissions: